 So does that mean that I shouldn’t advertise on Google and Facebook?

 Not at all!
-Google and Facebook are amazingly effective tools for lead generation, as long as they are managed in a value-optimized way:
+Google and Facebook are amazingly effective tools for lead generation, as long as they are managed in a value-optimised way:

 - Consider your actual cost basis, margins and LTV when calculating your ROI

-- Know your goals and make sure you optimize for them
+- Know your goals and make sure you optimise for them

-- Identify niches that are not yet optimized to the degree that leaves no value on the table for advertisers
+- Identify niches that are not yet optimised to the degree that leaves no value on the table for advertisers

 Such niches are usually found around emerging technological innovations, where the uptake has not yet reached critical mass and where the resulting media cost leaves room to manoeuvre